ImTheyyyyy/SmartsHead/README.md

 # SmartsHead Plugin

-The **SmartsHead Plugin** provides a utility to generate custom player heads in Minecraft using Base64-encoded textures.
+The **SmartsHead Library** provides a utility to generate custom player heads in Minecraft using Base64-encoded textures.
 It can be integrated as a dependency into other Minecraft plugins.

 ## Features